rq/django-rq/integration_test/README.md

-A sample project to test rqworker and site interraction
+A sample project to test rqworker and site interaction

 ## Prerequisites